Duns Scotus

 What were Duns Scotus's most influential theological ideas?

-His most influential ideas include the univocity of being, which posits that the concept of existence is applied in the same way to God and creatures, and 'haecceitas,' which explains what makes an individual unique.
-He also emphasized the primacy of the will over the intellect in both God and humans, and argued for the Immaculate Conception of Mary.
+His most influential ideas include the univocity of being, the concept of 'haecceitas' which explains individuality, and the primacy of will over intellect in both God and humans.
+He also strongly advocated for the doctrine of the Immaculate Conception of Mary, which was later adopted by the Catholic Church.

 What controversies did Duns Scotus engage in — and what was at stake?